sdv-dev/TGAN/README.md

 In the previous steps we used some demonstration data but we did not show how to load your own dataset.

-In order to do so you can use the same funciton as before, `load_data`, by passing it the path to the CSV file that you want to load.
+In order to do so you can use `pandas.read_csv` by passing it the path to the CSV file that you want to load.

-Additionally, there are a couple of arguments that allow customizing the preprocessing to your data:

-* `preprocessing` - (`bool`, default:`True`): Whether or not preprocess the dataset after fetching it.
-  This will one-hot encode categorical columns and transform continuous columns in a way that are easier for the model to interpret.
-* `continuous_columns` - (`list`, default=`[]`): 0-indexed list of columns positions to be considered
+Additionally, you will need to create 0-indexed list of columns indices to be considered continuous.
-  continuous during preprocessing.
-This argument is **required** if we want to preprocess a local dataset.

-For example, if we want to load a local CSV file, `path/to/my.csv`, that has as continuous columns their first 4 columns, that is, indices [0,1,2,3], we would do it like this
+For example, if we want to load a local CSV file, `path/to/my.csv`, that has as continuous columns their first 4 columns, that is, indices `[0,1,2,3]`, we would do it like this:

 ```
+In [16]: import pandas as pd

-In [15]: data = load_data('path/to/my.csv', continuous_columns=[0,1,2,3])
+In [17]: data = pd.read_csv('data/census.csv')

+In [18]: continuous_columns = [0,1,2,3]

 ```

 ## Model Parameters